Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Autoimmune & Inflammatory Conditions

 "He hadn't been able to lie flat on his back in years.
 In the float tank, the weight just disappeared.
 He cried.
-That's what zero gravity actually means."
+That's what zero apparent gravity actually means for someone in pain."

 What Members with Chronic Pain Tell Us